 “Dental implants are our recommended treatment for patients looking to replace a missing tooth.
-The titanium post means it is strong and stable as well as look as natural as your remaining teeth.””
+The titanium post means it is strong and stable as well as looking as natural as your remaining teeth.”

 A dental implant is made up of three parts.
 The titanium post functions as an artificial tooth root that is inserted into the jawbone and fuses with it, over time.
-Once the new root has bonded with the jawbone, an abutment is attached which connects the post to a prosthetic tooth or teeth in the form of a crown, fixed bridge or a full set of dentures.
+Once the new root has bonded with the jawbone, an abutment is attached which connects the post to a prosthetic tooth or teeth in the form of dental treatments such as crowns, fixed dental bridges or dentures.

-As the titanium post fuses with the jawbone, it provides a very strong and stable root acting in a very similar way to a natural tooth.
-This means both function and aesthetic are able to be restored.
+As the titanium post fuses with the jaw bone structure, it provides a very strong and stable root acting in a very similar way to natural teeth.
+This means both function and aesthetic is able to be restored.

-Dr Crookes or Dr Jenkins will refer you to an implant specialist to be assessed for treatment.
-At this stage, the specialist will make sure there is sufficient jawbone to accept the implant.
+Dr Crookes or Dr Jenkins will refer you to an implant specialist to be assessed for a dental implant treatment.
+At this stage, the specialist will make sure there is sufficient jawbone to accept the tooth implant.

-If your jawbone isn’t thick enough, or the bone is too soft you may need to undergo a bone grafting procedure.
-The bone grafting surgery will create a more denser, thicker base for the implant.
+If your jawbone isn’t thick enough, or the bone is too soft you may need to undergo sinus lifting or a bone grafting procedure.
+The bone grafting surgery will create a more dense, thicker base for the implant.
 In this procedure, a piece of bone is taken from another part of your body like your hip and transplanted into your jaw.

 The jaw has the strongest muscle in your entire body and if your powerful chewing action exerts too much pressure on your fragile jawbone, the dental implant surgery would fail.